material-motion/material-motion/specifications/expressions.md

 **Syntax**: Term functions start with a lowercase letter.
 Term functions are verbs.
 Adjectives should be prepended with an auxiliary verb (e.g. do/be/has) to make a verb phrase.

-A term function creates an instance of a Term.
+A term function creates an instance of a term.
 The term carries the initialized plans.

-The purpose of a **Term** is to define a lexical scope for a particular set of modifier functions.
+The purpose of a **term** is to define a lexical scope for a particular set of modifier functions.
 This allows a term to define modifier functions that are relevant to its plans.
 A term should document what its modifier functions do.

 Pseudo-code example implementation of a tween term: